microweber-templates/shopmag/readme.md

 # New World

-New World is the Default Microweber template website prepared for online stores.
-Fully responsive, clean and modern design.
+Shopmag is the defauth e-Commerce website template of Microweber CMS.
+It's come for free with each installation of Microweber and you can use it to build an online store on using it.
+The design is clean and modern.
+There is a filter functionality integrated by default.
+The shop page is based on Shop Module of Microweber which combione few e-commerce functions in one module.
+Thouse are - Search, Product List with buttons, Filters, Sort, Pagination.
 ## Features:

-* 20 Dynamic Layouts
-* Sticky Menu
-* Galleries
+* Full e-Commerce functionality
-* Color Schemes
-* Instagram Module
-* Paralax Effects
+* Filters
-* Testimonials Module
+* Shopping cart
-* Reservation Form
+* Mobile ready
-* Social Modules
+* Social Networks Module
-* Pricing Tables
-* Pixel Perfect Design
-* Blog Posts
+* Blog
-* Creative Design
-* Fully Responsive
-* Cross Browser Support
 * Easy to Customize
-* SEO Optimized
-* Over 2000 icons
-* Well Documented
-* Free Lifetime Updates
-* Custom Support
-* Bootstrap 4 based
+* Bootstrap 5 based

 ![features.jpg](./readme_assets/features.jpg "")